Large deviation and anomalous fluctuations scaling in degree assortativity on configuration networks

 \section{Multi-Canonical ensemble Monte Carlo sampling}

-The configuration model is an ensemble of random graphs with a given degree sequence $\{ k_1,k_2,\cdots,k_N \}$, where $k_i$ is the degree of node $i$ and $N$ is the number of nodes.
+The configuration model is an ensemble of random graphs with a given degree sequence $\{ k_1,\cdots,k_N \}$, where $k_i$ is the degree of node $i$ and $N$ is the number of nodes.
 The model was formulated by Bollob\'as \cite{Bollobas1980}, inspired by Ref.\cite{Bender1978}.
 It was popularized by Newman, Strogatz, and Watts \cite{PhysRevE.64.026118}, who realized that it is a useful and simple model for real-world networks.
 The configurations networks are generated as follows.
 Firstly, each node $i$ is assigned a given number of half-edges equal to its observed degree $k_i$, with $\sum\nolimits_{i = 1}^N {k_i}$ assumed to be even.
 Each half-edge is then connected to a randomly chosen other half-edge to form an edge in the graph.
 Finally, all the self-loops and all the parallel edges between two different nodes are removed by an algorithm to reshuffle edges that ensures the degree distribution unchanged.